Atomic veteran: Loss of records and restriction of access to compensation

-Compensation
+Current status of compensatory law

 The United States Department of Justice (DOJ) has a different compensation program established by the Radiation Exposure Compensation Act (RECA), which the United States Congress passed on October 5, 1990, and signed into law by President George H. W. Bush on October 15.
 Atomic veterans who participated in atmospheric nuclear tests may be eligible.
 Through RECA, atomic veterans are labelled "Onsite Participants" and can qualify for up to $75,000 in compensation.

 The Radiation Exposure Compensation Act was amended in 2013 and enlarged the geographic exposure area and the amount of compensation payable to Atomic Veterans and people living downwind of the tests.
 Other compensation may also be available from the United States Department of Labor under section SEC of the Energy Employees Occupational Illness Compensation Program.

 Epidemiological studies of atomic veterans have shown exposure to radiation to be associated with several disorders including leukemia, various cancers and cataracts.
 It has been determined that studies on the children of atomic veterans, however, face "insurmountable" difficulties.